 This study had several limitations.
 First, the natural history of RPE65-mediated inherited retinal disease has not been thoroughly studied, therefore our underlying disease models have limited data.
 Second, we were limited in measures of effectiveness for VN to those measures that were captured in the clinical trials as outcomes, as well as in what measures could be linked to quality of life.
 Because the majority of existing quality-of-life literature for blindness has used visual acuity, we were unable to thoroughly utilize all meaningful outcome measures from the clinical trials.

-Additionally, costs and quality of life measures have not, to our knowledge, been studied for this specific patient population; therefore we assumed similarities between this population and people with other types of blindness or visual impairment.
+Additionally, costs and quality of life measures have not, to our knowledge, been studied for this specific patient population; therefore, we assumed similarities between this population and people with other types of blindness or visual impairment.
+Because these populations are likely very different, and of older age groups, than the RPE65-mediated retinal disease population, this may have led to biased estimates, particularly for quality-of-life.